Decorative trim (edging/ piping) on the fold-down portion of a flat sheet or pillow case.

-type of, usually, thick quilt, also referred to as a comforter, filled with natural (e.g. down) or synthetic (e.g. polyester) insulation material and generally rectangular in shape.
+Type of, usually, thick quilt, also referred to as a comforter or duvet insert; filled with natural (e.g. down) or synthetic (e.g. polyester) insulation material and generally rectangular in shape.
 A duvet is covered with a protective, removable case, called a duvet cover.

 duvet cover set

-pillowcase with flange of about 5 cm at 3 or 4 sides for more luxury.
+Pillow case with flange of about 5 cm at 3 or 4 sides for more luxury.
 If you prefer this type of pillow case, please feel free to contact us.

 cuffed flat sheet

-a large, square pillow, cushion or pillowcase measuring 65 x 65cm, often referred to as a 'Euro'.
+A large, square pillow case measuring 26"x 26" (65 x 65 cm), often referred to as a 'Euro'.
 It is most often placed directly on the headboard and behind the standard pillows for decoration and comfort.

-bottom sheet with elastic for a perfect, tight fit.
+Bottom sheet with elastic.
 Quality fitted sheets, like our fitted sheets, have elastic all the way around.

-decorative band of straight fabric of about 5 cm at three or four sides of a pillowcase or pillow sham, creating a tailored look.
+Decorative band of straight fabric of about 3" at three or four sides of a pillowcase or pillow sham, creating a tailored look.

 They go over the mattress and under the fitted sheet and come in a variety of thicknesses.
-When ordering a fitted/ bottom sheet, don't forget to also take into account the thickness of your matress pad.
+When ordering a fitted/ bottom sheet, don't forget to also take into account the thickness of your matress pad or topper.

-a densely woven fabric with a thread count of at least 180.
+A densely woven, crisp fabric with a thread count of at least 180.
 The term percale refers to the weave of the fabric and has nothing to do with the materials used; percale can be 100% cotton, 50% polyester and 50% cotton, or any other blend.
 A percale weave is noticeably tighter compared to the standard type of weave used for bed sheets.
 Percale is one of the best, high quality sheeting available.

-our pillowcases are removable covers with an opening on one side.
+Our pillow cases are removable covers with an opening on one side.
 They have a flap inside to hold pillows in place.
-The edging of all our pillowcases is embroidered around the opening with a stitch (filled with a narrow corded centre) in contrasting colour to the fabric.
-Our baby and toddler pillowcases have a contrasting border of about 7 cm/ 2.8 inch.
+The edging of all our pillowcases is embroidered around the opening with a stitch (filled with a narrow corded centre) in contrasting color to the fabric.
+Our baby and toddler pillowcases have a contrasting border of about 2.5".

-decorative pillow cover with a slit in the back to insert a pillow.
-They are frequently/ usually ruffled or flanged around all four edges.
-Shams are used as extra pillows on beds
+Decorative pillow cover with a slit in the back to insert a pillow.
+They are frequently ruffled or flanged around all four edges.
+Shams are used as extra pillows on beds.

-the contraction of a fibre, yarn or fabric after washing and drying.
-Most products made of natural fibres will shrink 2-6%.
-Therefore bed linen is made oversized to allow this shrinkage to occur and the bedding to fit perfectly after the first washings.
+The contraction of a fiber, yarn or fabric after washing and drying.
+Most products made of natural fibers will shrink approximately 2 to 6%.
+Therefore bed linen is made oversized to allow this shrinkage to occur and the bedding to fit after the first washings.
 This explains why bedding is larger than the size ordered when it first comes out of the packaging.

-the actual number of threads going in either direction in one square cm of fabric For marketing purposes, it is not uncommon to count twisted yarn as double and, for example, describefabric with 250 individual four-ply yarns in a square cm as a 1,000 thread count product.
-The softness of a fabric depends more on the quality of the fibre.
-A 200 thread count fabric can have a softer feel than a 400 thread count fabric.
+The actual number of threads going in either direction in one square cm or one square inch of fabric.
+The softness of a fabric depends more on the quality of the fiber.
+A 200 thread count fabric can have a softer feel than a tightly woven 500 thread count fabric.